In this post we look at how to shoulder press without getting pain in your shoulder.

 A position that will place your nervous system on high alert.

 It’s a bit like driving down the motorway a foot away from the car in front.
 It might be fine but a small mistake will quickly cause problems.
 It’s much better to leave yourself some wiggle room and move away from the bumper.
-The opposite of what Grace Jones suggested.

 Keep moving your starting point wider until you find a comfortable arc to move through that doesn’t cause you pain or discomfort.